 Creative and unique package printing attracts attention.
 Find out more on our Design Tips page for ideas on creating good candle packaging.

 When designing your candle packaging, don't forget that all our folding cartons are custom die cut boxes, and can be modified with special die cuts to differentiate your candles and help them stand out.
 The design template you receive from us contains a custom box configuration that ensures the folding carton box works as intended.
 However, one of the ways to make your retail candle packaging more creative and unique is to introduce custom die cuts into your design.
 Small cut outs, windows, and panel trims which follow design elements not only accentuate your candles, but also introduce a fun and playful look to your retail packaging.
-The candle buying experience is also an emotional experience – the candle scents, colors, and presentation all factor into their purchase.
-And die cut windows let consumers see for themselves what your candles have to offer.
-Special die cut windows and candles are a natural fit.

 What about interior product packaging?